Civic nationalism

 Civic nationalism, otherwise known as democratic nationalism, is a form of nationalism that adheres to traditional liberal values of freedom, tolerance, equality, and individual rights, and is not based on ethnocentrism.
-Civic nationalists often defend the value of national identity by saying that individuals need it as a partial shared aspect of their identity (an upper identity) in order to lead meaningful, autonomous lives and that democratic polities need a national identity to function properly.
-Liberal nationalism is used in the same sense as 'civic nationalism', but liberal ethnic nationalism also exists, and "state nationalism" is a branch of civic nationalism, but it can also be illiberal.
+Civic nationalists often defend the value of national identity by saying that individuals need it as a partial shared aspect of their identity (an upper identity) in order to lead meaningful, autonomous lives, and that democratic polities need a national identity to function properly.
+Liberal nationalism is used in the same sense as "civic nationalism", but liberal ethnonationalism also exists, and "state nationalism" is a branch of civic nationalism, but it can also be illiberal.

 Civic nationhood is a political identity built around shared citizenship within the state.
 Thus, a "civic nation" defines itself not by culture but by political institutions and liberal principles, which its citizens pledge to uphold.
 Membership in the civic nation is open to every person by citizenship, regardless of culture or ethnicity.
 Those who share these values are considered members of the nation and, in theory, a civic nation or state does not aim to promote one culture over another.
 German philosopher Jürgen Habermas has argued that immigrants to a liberal-democratic state need not assimilate into the host culture but only accept the principles of the country's constitution (constitutional patriotism).

 Civic nationalism is frequently contrasted with ethnic nationalism.
 According to Donald Ipperciel, civic nationalism historically was a determining factor in the development of modern constitutional and democratic forms of government, whereas ethnic nationalism has been more associated with authoritarian rule and even dictatorship.
-Indeed, the 20th-century revival of civic nationalism played a key role in the ideological war against racism.
+(Note: While this is a general trend, there are notable exceptions.
+In places like Hong Kong, Mongolia, South Korea, and Taiwan, "bottom-up" ethnic nationalism has often served as a driving force for democratization, acting as a key motivation to oppose authoritarian "top-down" state nationalism, which can function as a form of civic nationalism.
+As countries that had experienced communist dictatorships in the past—including Eastern European countries like North Macedonia—underwent liberalization, they mobilized ethno-nationalism to oppose the authoritarian governments that had suppressed nationalism.)
+Indeed, the 20th-century revival of civic nationalism played a key role in the ideological effort against racism.
 However, as Umut Özkırımlı states, "civic" nations can be as intolerant and cruel as the so-called "ethnic" nations, citing French Jacobin techniques of persecution that were utilized by 20th-century fascists.
 Some argue civic nationalism inevitably involves an underlying ethnic concept of national belonging because abstract values cannot be related to a specific place.